When I passed my 1st Coach Qualification I was ready to go and coach 🙂

 I met lots of other coaches, we all swapped ideas, this really helped and I learnt lots from them.
 Maybe more than I’d learnt previously.

-I found it interesting that other coaches were experiencing the same problems as I had and that’s why they were there.
+I found it interesting that other coaches were experiencing the same problems as I had

 They had the same questions as I did 🙁